maniospas/matvec/README.md

 print(A*x)
 ```

-Print the outcome of left-multiplying transpose(x)
+Print the outcome of left-multiplying the transpose of x
 with A:
 ```python
 print(x*A)